-The Trust and the Advisor each have adopted Codes of Ethics under Rule 17j-1 of the 1940 Act.
+The Trust, the Advisor and the Sub-Advisor each have adopted Codes of Ethics under Rule 17j-1 of the 1940 Act.
 These codes of ethics permit, subject to certain conditions, personnel of each of those entities to invest in securities that may be purchased or held by the Funds.